 SOUTH PLAINFIELD MARY B. MAZEPA DROP-OFF CENTER

 South Plainfield’s Recycling Drop-Off Center is open to Borough residents and businesses.
 It is located at 882 Kenneth Avenue, just past the soccer field.
-Hours of operation are Tuesdays, 12 noon-7 p.m, Fridays and Saturdays 8 a.m.-3 p.m.
+Hours of operation are Tuesdays, 12 noon-7 p.m.; Fridays and Saturdays 8 a.m.-3 p.m.
 Most recyclables that are collected curbside – newspaper, mixed paper, cardboard (flattened), glass bottles, aluminum/steel/ tin cans, plastic containers #1 and #2 – are accepted at the drop-off also.
 Note that recyclables must be kept separated at the Recycling Center Drop-Off Center.
 We collect Bottles and Cans separately from Corrugated Cardboard, Mixed Office Paper and Newspaper.

 For residents only, NO businesses: Used clothes, used motor oil (up to 5 gallons), used cooking oil, household rechargeable batteries, left-over paint (3rd Saturday of every month only), appliances, computers, monitors, TVs and scrap metal are also accepted.
 Not accepted: propane tanks, non-recyclable items or any hazardous waste.

 YARD WASTE SITE

 The Yard Waste Site located at the end of Kenneth Avenue past the Recycling Center, is open to residents.
 A yard waste decal must be mounted on the driver's side rear window.
 Decals are available at the Municipal Clerk's Office Monday to Friday, 8 a.m.-4 p.m. and from the Department of Pubic Works, 7:30 a.m. - 3:15 p.m.
 Only residents' vehicles with general registration plates are allowed on the site; NO commercial vehicles.

 Hours of Operation: